 If you suspect that your child has a fracture, you should seek medical care immediately.

-Do not move your child and call for emergency care if:
+If your child has either of the following, do not move your child and call 911 for emergency care:

-For less serious injuries, try to stabilize the injury as soon as it happens by following these quick steps:
+For less serious injuries, try to stabilize the injury as soon as it happens by taking these quick steps:

 A doctor might be able to tell whether a bone is broken simply by looking at the injured area.
 But the doctor will order an X-ray to confirm the fracture and determine what type it is.